amitsingh19975/Unified-Intrinsics/README.md

 widening_padd(Vec<N / 2, W> a, Vec<N, T> v) -> Vec<N / 2, W> where W > T
 ```
 ##### Description
-It adds the a and adjacent pair togther.
+It adds the `a` and adjacent pair together.

 ```
 a: [1, 2]